Eros and other Anomalous materials.

 Eros is deeply, deeply irrational, and traditionally understood as a yearning for the sublime.
 A chalice of wonder and bliss we can't ignore.

-And we seek the the outer to ignite the inner...
+And so we seek the outer to ignite the inner...

-I locate the sublime in adoration and submission.
-I know that I can prostrate myself in abject poverty and joy, saying (silently) take me, take me!
-And for some it may be drugs that open the door to this endless void, for others, it will be found within a relationship, obviously for some it is "The space Brothers".
-Their symbolism is very clear.
-But, having read a lot of Jacques Vallee, I cannot see any evidence that security, sublimity or enlightenment even, can or will come from The space Brothers.
+I'm not unable to feel transported into realms of utter selfless bliss though, I have located the sublime in adoration and submission.
+I assume it is some archaic survival strategy.
+I know that I can only prostrate myself in abject poverty and joy, saying (silently) take me, take me!
+Because I trust that this is safe.
+Real poverty, real need is terrible.
+And for some it may be drugs that open the door to this endless void of selfless bliss, for others, it will be found within a relationship.
+In the light of that quote at the top of the page, for some it is "The space Brothers".
+But, having read a lot of Jacques Vallee, I cannot see any evidence that security, sublimity or enlightenment can or will come from The space Brothers.
 Contact with them seems a very bad thing; whatever the actual experience really is; Milabs with their psychotronic devices, Collins Elite and their 'demons', or actual ET.

 Nope.

-Whatever the key, the experience is ultimately within us - ignited from without.
+Whatever the key, to bliss, the experience, is ultimately within us - and it's probably a lot easier to ignite it from without.
 This is my theory at the moment.
-Taking it further, the fire - for me anyway - must come through a resonance with someone.

 Hold tight, Ms Contrary and Tangential is in charge.
 I will turn words, recast and reframe.